 Make the Most of the Data Mesh Principles with a Data Product Platform

-A Data Product Platform, with data mesh principles built in, helps organizations transition to a data mesh architecture easily and seamlessly.
+A data mesh data product solution, with the 5 principles built in, helps organizations transition to a data mesh architecture easily and seamlessly.

 When deployed in a data mesh architecture, a Data Product Platform allows enterprises to manage, store, share, and operationalize their data more effectively.